When you need a helping hand, the Federation is there for you.

 This fund is for scholarship of demonstrably financially needy children of all ages to attend a Jewish overnight camp.
 Camps must be sponsored by a recognized Jewish organization and provide Jewish and/or Zionist content as part of their programming.
 Funded by the Jewish Federation's JFund.

-Applications open Monday, December 18, 2023 and close Friday, March 15, 2024.
+Applications for 2023-2024 are now closed.
 Please contact Iris Snyder at isnyder@jfedsnj.org with questions.

 Teen Israel or Leadership Programs